 5 Questions to Ask Before You Lend Money to a Friend

-Most of us don’t think twice about buying a coffee or picking up the lunch tab for a friend who’s low on cash.
+Most of us don’t think twice about buying a coffee or picking up tab for a friend who’s low on cash.
 But what about when a friend asks you for a more significant loan?
 Before you answer yes or no, ask yourself these questions.
 They can help you decide if you should lend money to a friend.

 Why Do They Need It?